phelan97/bulletin-board-client/README.md

 Like Trello, but free.
-What's that, Trello is already free?
+What's that?
+Trello is already free?

 Built with Node.js, Express, React, Apollo Client, and graphql-yoga